XYOracleNetwork-v1/sdk-dache-nodejs/README.md

 # dAche

 An ethereum smart contract event cache.
-Pull in historic events, watch for live events and query your smart contract events in ways that you can't do directly on the blockchain.
+Query your smart contract events in ways that you can't do directly on the blockchain.
 A helpful development tool or a helpful addition to your production Dapp.

+There are three components that dAche uses to track events:

+- __Rebase__ starts from the block the contract was created and imports events from then until the block that the dAche was started at.
+This is disabled by default since the included contract has a lot of events !
+- __Watch__ listens live for events on the contracts and immediately pulls them in
+- __Scan__ runs at a defined offset from the newest block on chain, and re-imports events from this range.
+This is to compensate for any missed live events, which can happen.

 ## Setup

 First copy `config/default.example.json` and rename to `default.json`.

-You will need a local or remote instance of postgres running.
-Create the tables defined in `database/postgres-tables.sql`.
+By default, dAche will run with an in-memory database (NeDB) to get you up and running quick.

-Fill out the storage section of the config file with your database info:
+Postgres is also supported, so if you prefer that fill out the storage section of the config file with your database info:
 ```
 "storage": {
     "type": "postgres",